Frederick Winslow Taylor: Biography

 Taylor was born in 1856 to a Quaker family in Germantown, Philadelphia, Pennsylvania.
 Taylor's father, Franklin Taylor, a Princeton-educated lawyer, built his wealth on mortgages.
 Taylor's mother, Emily Annette Taylor (née Winslow), was an ardent abolitionist and a coworker with Lucretia Mott.
 His father's ancestor, Samuel Taylor, settled in Burlington, New Jersey, in 1677.
 His mother's ancestor, Edward Winslow, was one of the fifteen original Mayflower Pilgrims who brought servants or children, and one of eight who had the honorable distinction of Mister.
 Winslow served for many years as the Governor of the Plymouth colony.

+The Taylor family had inherited wealth and property, and the family's assets were maintained by Franklin's older brother, Caleb Newbold Taylor.

 Educated early by his mother, Taylor studied for two years in France and Germany and traveled Europe for 18 months.
 In 1872, he entered Phillips Exeter Academy in Exeter, New Hampshire, with the plan of eventually going to Harvard and becoming a lawyer like his father.
 In 1874, Taylor passed the Harvard entrance examinations with honors.
-However, due allegedly to rapidly deteriorating eyesight, Taylor chose quite a different path.
+However, due allegedly to rapidly deteriorating eyesight caused by night study, Taylor chose quite a different path.

 Instead of attending Harvard University, Taylor became an apprentice patternmaker and machinist, gaining shop-floor experience at Enterprise Hydraulic Works in Philadelphia (a pump-manufacturing company whose proprietors were friends of the Taylor family).
+During this time, his eyesight recovered.
 He left his apprenticeship for six months and represented a group of New England machine-tool manufacturers at Philadelphia's centennial exposition.
 Taylor finished his four-year apprenticeship and in 1878 became a machine-shop laborer at Midvale Steel Works.
-At Midvale, he was quickly promoted to time clerk, journeyman machinist, gang boss over the lathe hands, machine shop foreman, research director, and finally chief engineer of the works (while maintaining his position as machine shop foreman).
+At Midvale, he was quickly promoted to time clerk, journeyman machinist, machine shop foreman, research director, and finally chief engineer of the works (while maintaining his position as machine shop foreman).
 Taylor's fast promotions reflected both his talent and his family's relationship with Edward Clark, part owner of Midvale Steel.
 (Edward Clark's son Clarence Clark, who was also a manager at Midvale Steel, married Taylor's sister.)

 Early on at Midvale, working as a laborer and machinist, Taylor recognized that workmen were working their machines, or themselves, not nearly as hard as they could (a practice that at the time was called "soldiering") and that this resulted in high labor costs for the company.
 When he became a foreman he expected more output from the workmen.
 In order to determine how much work should properly be expected, he began to study and analyze the productivity of both the men and the machines (although the word "productivity" was not used at the time, and the applied science of productivity had not yet been developed).
 His focus on the human component of production Taylor labeled scientific management.